 - 1 container of Cool Whip

-- Melt the chocolate chips in the microwave by heating in 30 second batches and stirring until smooth.
+Melt the chocolate chips in the microwave by heating in 30-second batches and stirring until smooth.
 Pour in the cream, stir to combine.
-If mixture is too thick, add a little more cream at a time until proper consistency is reached.
+If the mixture is too thick, add a little more cream at a time until proper consistency is reached.

-- Beat the butter and sugar together with a hand mixer or stand mixer with whisk attachment.
+Beat the butter and sugar together with a hand mixer or stand mixer with the whisk attachment.
 Add the salt and vanilla and stir to combine.